polarbeargo/nd810-Task-Management-API/README.md

 ./setup-scalable.sh

-./run-dev.sh
+./run-prod.sh
+./test-scaling.sh
 ```

-API is now running at [http://localhost:8080](http://localhost:8080)

-Details on configuration and environment variables can be found in the [SET_UP.md](SET_UP.md) file.
+Details on configuration and environment variables can be found in the [SET_UP&RUN_DEMO.md](SET_UP.md) file.

 ## System Architecture